SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.de.md

 zu übersetzen indem Du uns einen Pull Reqeust schickst!
  {{% /notice %}}
 ## Acceptance testing
-This type of test is done in order to determine if a product's feature matches its requirements.
+This type of test is done to determine if a product's feature matches its requirements.
 This generally involves the customer's feedback or specification.